Difficulty Adjustable and Scalable Constrained Multi-objective Test Problem Toolkit: Experimental Study

 \subsection{Analysis of Experimental Results}

-From the above performance comparisons on the nine test instances DAS-CMOPs, it is clear that each type of constraint functions generates corresponding difficulties for MOEA/D-CDP and NSGA-II-CDP.
-With the increasing of each elements in the difficulty triplet, the problem is becoming more difficult for MOEA/D-CDP and NSGA-II-CDP to solve.
-Furthermore, it can be concluded that NSGA-II-CDP performs better than MOEA/D-CDP on DAS-CMOPs with feasibility-hardness.
-MOEA/D-CDP performs better than NSGA-II-CDP on DAS-CMOPs with diversity- or convergence-hardness.
-In the case of DAS-CMOPs with simultaneous diversity-, feasibility- and convergence-hardness, NSGA-II-CDP performs better than MOEA/D-CDP on most of test instances.
+From the above performance comparisons on DAS-CMOP1-9 and DAS-CMaOP1-9 with a set of difficulty triplets, it is clear that each type of constraint function generated corresponding difficulties for MOEA/D-CDP, NSGA-II-CDP, C-MOEA/DD and C-NSGA-III.
+With the increase of each value in the difficulty triplet, the problems became more and more difficult for MOEA/D-CDP, NSGA-II-CDP, C-MOEA/DD and C-NSGA-III to solve.

+Furthermore, it can be concluded that NSGA-II-CDP performed better than MOEA/D-CDP on most of the DAS-CMOPs with simultaneous diversity-, feasibility- and convergence-hardness.
+MOEA/D-CDP performed better than NSGA-II-CDP on most of the convergence-hard DAS-CMOPs.
+C-NSGA-III performed better than C-MOEA/DD on most DAS-CMaOPs with feasibility-hardness.
+C-MOEA/DD was significantly better than C-NSGA-III on most of the convergence-hard DAS-CMaOPs.
+Therefore, through comprehensive and systematic experiments, it is revealed that mechanisms of MOEA/D-CDP may be more effective in solving convergence-hard CMOPs, while mechanisms of NSGA-II-CDP may be more effective in solving CMOPs with simultaneous diversity-, feasibility- and convergence-hardness.
+It is also revealed that mechanisms in C-NSGA-III may be more effective in solving feasibility-hard CMaOPs, while mechanisms of C-MOEA/DD may be more effective in solving CMaOPs with convergence-hardness.